 Instructions

-- For the Pudding: In a large seal-able jar, add the coconut milk, Almond Milk, vanilla seeds and honey.
+- For the Pudding: In a large jar with a tight fitting lid, add the coconut milk, Almond Milk, vanilla seeds, and honey.
 Whisk well to combine.
 Add the chia seeds and whisk again, or seal the jar and shake vigorously to combine the ingredients well.
 Place the jar in the refrigerator for at least 6 hours, preferably overnight.

-- Make the Amaretto Peaches: Melt the butter in a large skillet over medium heat.
+- Cook the Peaches: Melt the butter in a large skillet over medium heat.
 Add in the peaches, sugar and cinnamon.
-Saute, stirring occasionally, until the peaches are lightly browned and the sugar is caramelized, about 3-5 minutes.
-Add in the amaretto* and stir to combine.
+Cook, stirring occasionally, until the peaches are lightly browned and the sugar is caramelized, about 3-5 minutes.
+Add in the almond syrup and stir to combine.
 Remove from heat and set aside.

 - Make the Honey Whipped Cream: Add heavy cream to a large chilled mixing bowl.
 Using a hand held mixer, beat heavy cream on low speed for 2 minutes.
 Gradually increase the speed to medium, continuing to beat for another 2 minutes, or until soft peaks form.
 Add in honey and vanilla.
 Continue to beat on medium speed until medium-stiff peaks form, being careful NOT to over beat!

-- Assemble: Divide the vanilla chia seed pudding between serving glasses.
-Add a layer of amaretto peaches to each glass and drizzle with reserved amaretto liquid.
-Top with honey whipped cream and drizzle with caramel sauce.
-Sprinkle with crushed cookies.
+- Assemble Peach Puddings: Divide the vanilla chia seed pudding between serving glasses.
+Add a layer of peaches to each glass and drizzle with the sauce in the pan.
+Top with honey whipped cream.
+Drizzle with caramel sauce and sprinkle with crushed cookies, if using.
 Serve and enjoy.

 Video